 Use repetition to drive your point home.
 Listening to a talk is different from reading because you only have one shot at what is being said whereas you can always go back a re-read.
 Help people remember key points by repeating them several times.

 All great speeches employ repetition.
 If you want examples of the effective use of repetition, listen to the "I have a dream speech" by Martin Luther King or just about any speech Winston Churchill or Barrack Obama made.

 Use PowerPoint as a supplement -- not your main event.
-Relying on PowerPoint and reading from the screen are the two biggest sins that business presenters commit.
+If you want to keep your audience engaged, don't rely on PowerPoint.
+Looking at slides and reading from the screen are the two biggest sins that business presenters commit.
 Listeners don't need you to read to them and that's a guaranteed way to kill your connection with your audience.
 If you follow Guy Kowasaki's 10-20-30 PowerPoint rule, you will probably be fine.

 Put details in handouts.
 You should put the procedures, URLs, background and supplemental information in handouts that people can take with them.
 That is the type of material that people need to read to absorb.
 But think about how you want your handouts to be used.

 If you make handouts available before your speech, you will have to compete with the written material and it's hard to talk to people who are busy reading Yet giving handouts ahead will allow people to take notes if they wish.
 On the other hand, if you give the handout at the end of your presentation, you can do a business card exchange so that people can give you their contact information for future follow-up.